Characters of the Marvel Cinematic Universe: M–Z: Starr family

 Elihas Starr (portrayed by Michael Cerveris) and his wife Catherine (portrayed by Riann Steele) are Ava Starr's parents.
 They died during the experiment that gave Ava her powers.

-As of 2025, these characters have appeared in one project: the film Ant-Man and the Wasp.
+As of 2026, these characters have appeared in one project: the film Ant-Man and the Wasp.

 Stern

 Senator Stern (portrayed by Garry Shandling) is an original character in the MCU, named after Howard Stern according to Iron Man 2 director Jon Favreau.
 He is a United States senator who wants Tony Stark's armor to be handed to the U.S. government.
 He harbors a strong dislike for Stark, even after handing him and James Rhodes the Medal of Honor.
-He is later revealed to be affiliated with Hydra and later arrested by the Federal Bureau of Investigation for his collusion therewith.
+He is revealed to be affiliated with Hydra and later arrested by the Federal Bureau of Investigation for his collusion therewith.

-As of 2025, the character has appeared in two projects: the films Iron Man 2 and Captain America: The Winter Soldier.
+As of 2026, the character has appeared in two projects: the films Iron Man 2 and Captain America: The Winter Soldier.

 Samuel Sterns

 Dr. Samuel Sterns (portrayed by Tim Blake Nelson) is a gifted biologist who tries to cure Bruce Banner under the alias "Mr. Blue".
 After replicating Banner's blood, he then is forced to use it on Emil Blonsky.
 When Blonsky is transformed into the Abomination, Sterns's lab is destroyed and part of the Hulk's blood drops into an open wound on Sterns's head, with his skull mutating as he grins maniacally.
+The mutation grants him superhuman intelligence.
 Following the Harlem incident, Thaddeus Ross has Sterns imprisoned at Camp Echo One, and publicly blames him for the Abomination's actions.
-Instead of having the gamma radiation removed from Sterns' system, Ross has the dosage increased, granting the scientist superintelligence.
+Instead of having the gamma radiation removed from Sterns' blood, Ross has the dosage increased.
 Ross promises to release Sterns if he helps advance him to the presidency.
 During that time, Sterns developed gamma radiation pills to prolong Ross' life after the latter becomes diagnosed with heart failure, but Ross refuses to release Sterns for fear that he would no longer make the pills.
 Sterns then takes revenge on Ross by increasing the doses of gamma radiation in the pills to eventually turn Ross into a Hulk.
 After Ross is elected to the presidency, Sterns orchestrates several attacks on his administration in a covert effort to destroy his legacy.
-After his operations are stopped by Sam Wilson and Joaquin Torres, he voluntarily locates Wilson to surrenders himself, leading to an imprisonment in the Raft.
+After his operations are stopped by Sam Wilson and Joaquin Torres, he voluntarily locates Wilson to surrender himself, leading to an imprisonment in the Raft.

-As of 2025, the character has appeared in two projects: the films The Incredible Hulk and Captain America: Brave New World.
+As of 2026, the character has appeared in two projects: the films The Incredible Hulk and Captain America: Brave New World.
 Outside of the films, he is mentioned in the MCU tie-in comic Fury's Big Week, which reveals him to be insane and imprisoned by S.H.I.E.L.D.